goldentroll/django-docker-box/README.md

 `docker-compose run --rm mariadb [args]`

-And if you're a madman you can run all the tests for all databases in parallel:
+And if you're mad you can run all the tests for all databases in parallel:

 `docker-compose up`